alinex/php-server/README.md

   This is an easy template language which will work mostly on short text and is integrated into the internationalization, logging and error management processes.\n
-  It supports variable substitutions and different powerful modifiers.
+  It supports variable substitutions, different powerful modifiers and control operators.

 - **Automatic Configuration**